clarkfitzg/clarkfitzg.github.io/_posts/2017-10-31-3-billion-rows-with-R.md

 BY` is also possible, but using a fast, robust implementation in an R package is easier.

-Another advantage is that no installation or configuration is required.
+Another advantage of this approach is that it requires minimal installation / configuration.
 If you have data in Hive and R installed on the cluster then you can use this technique today.